 So, there you have it, one speech bubble and one thought bubble cut with a jigsaw!

 After I finished these I wanted to show you how you can make multiple chalkboard speech bubbles, so I set out to test it for you.

 I rummaged through all my scraps and found similar sized pieces of thin plywood (underlayment).
 Now here’s where you get to learn from my mistakes.
 I should have trimmed them up so that they would all be the same size.
 Sometimes I just get too impatient.
-I used an Irwin quick clamp to secure all the pieces together.
+An Irwin quick clamp was used to secure all the pieces together.
 I used the same Bosch jigsaw blades as I did for the other speech bubbles.
 I used a small plastic cup to make the rounded edges, and freehanded the tail of the speech bubble.